Nancy Seaman: Murder and investigation

-By 2004, Nancy and Bob Seaman was planning to divorce.
+By 2004, Nancy and Bob Seaman were planning to divorce.
 They were living on different floors of their home.
 In February, Nancy was planning to move out of the couple's home and into a condo, which she told her husband was for their younger son, Greg.
 Nancy claimed that on Monday morning May 10, 2004, after Bob had been away for the weekend, an argument ensued over her moving out.
 She claimed that her husband was holding a kitchen knife, became enraged and chased her into their garage.
 According to physical evidence, Nancy grabbed a hatchet in the garage and struck her husband with it at least 20 times.
 Following the murder, Nancy went into school that day after she failed to find a substitute teacher.

 Nancy Seaman was arrested by police on the Wednesday following the murder.
 A relative of Bob's informed police that Bob was missing and when police went to question Nancy, they found Bob's body wrapped in a tarp with duct tape in the back of her Ford Explorer.
 Police also found the knife that was used to stab Bob to death inside the tarp.
 Despite Nancy's claims of self-defense, police had a different version of events.
 Instead of Bob attacking Nancy, police alleged it was the other way around, claiming that Nancy ambushed her husband in their kitchen with the hatchet, then dragged his body into the garage where she stabbed him with a knife and beat him with a sledgehammer.
 The police had evidence to support their claims.
 Just a day before the killing, video surveillance captured Nancy purchasing the hatchet at the Home Depot, which she said was used to cut down a stump in their front yard.
 The following day, Nancy returned to Home Depot, where she purchased duct tape, the tarp, bleach, and other cleaning products.
 A third trip to Home Depot revealed that Nancy shoplifted a hatchet, and then attempted to return it with the receipt she received after purchasing the first hatchet.
 On the Friday following the murder, Nancy was formally charged with first-degree murder; she pleaded not guilty to the charge.